christopheradams/christopheradams.io/_posts/2016-11-25-what-happens-when-you-blog-as-a-coder.md

 title: "What happens when you blog as a coder?"
 category: articles
 tags: programming
-description: "The spark of static site generators"
+excerpt: "The spark of static site generators"
 location: Taipei
 ---